Last Updated:

 Subotica Serbia Town Hall Architecture

 In 1906, a competition was held, inviting architects to submit proposals for Subotica’s future Town Hall building.
 Architects Marcell Komor and Dezső Jakab were eventually selected to design the building, and construction began in 1908 (as seen in this coat of arms on the right).
-In the picture on the left is the observation tower to which we ascended.
-It offers splendid views of Subotica’s Old-Town core.
+In the picture on the left is the observation tower where we ascended.
+It offers splendid views of Subotica’s Old Town core.

 Subotica Serbia Town Hall Details

-The intricate tiled rooftops of the city hall (left) and a grey gargoyle-like figure contrasts with the building’s colorful façade (right).
+Left: The intricate tiled rooftops of the city hall.
+Right: A gargoyle-like figure contrasts with the building’s colorful façade.

 View from Subotica City Hall Serbia